 - Insufficient hygiene practices leading to unnecessary conditions (mouth infections from poor oral hygiene for example)

-- Pressure sores, bedsores or blisters from lack of movement
+- Pressure sores, bedsores or blisters from lack of movement, and

 In environments where family and friends are not around 24/7, loved ones may be subjected to physical abuse or rough handling.